mpv-player/mpv/DOCS/man/en/options.rst

 --osd-duration=<time>
     Set the duration of the OSD messages in ms (default: 1000).

+--osd-color=<#RRGGBB>
+    Specify the color used for OSD.
+This is also used for unstyled text subtitles.
+This option (and most other ``--osd-`` options) are ignored when ASS subtitles are rendered, unless the ``--no-ass`` option is specified.

+    The color is specified in hex RGB, and each 2-digit group expresses a color value in the range 0 (``00``) to 255 (`FF`).
+For example, ``#FF0000`` is red.

+    You can specify transparency by specifying an alpha value in the form ``#AARRGGBB``.
+0 is fully transparent, while ``FF`` is opaque (opaque is default with the shorter color specification).

+--osd-back-color=<#RRGGBB>
+    See ``--osd-color``.
+Color used for OSD text background.

+--osd-border-color=<#RRGGBB>
+    See ``--osd-color``.
+Color used for the OSD font border.

+    *Note*: ignored when ``--osd-back-color`` is specified (or more
+    exactly: when that option is not set to completely transparent).

+--osd-shadow-color=<#RRGGBB>
+    See ``--osd-color``.
+Color used for OSD text shadow.

+--osd-font-size=<size>
+    Specify the OSD font size.
+The unit is the size in scaled pixels at a window height of 720.
+The actual pixel size is scaled with the window
+    height: if the window height is larger or smaller than 720, the actual size of the text increases or decreases as well.

+    Default: 45.

+--osd-border-size=<size>
+    Size of the OSD font border in scaled pixels (see ``--osd-font-size`` for details).
+A value of 0 disables borders.

+    Default: 2.5.

+--osd-margin-x=<size>
+    Left and right screen margin for the OSD in scaled pixels (see ``--osd-font-size`` for details).

+    This option specifies the distance of the OSD to the left, as well as at which distance from the right border long OSD text will be broken.

+    Default: 25.

+--osd-margin-y=<size>
+    Top and bottom screen margin for the OSD in scaled pixels (see ``--osd-font-size`` for details).

+    This option specifies the vertical margins of the OSD.
+This is also used for unstyled text subtitles.
+If you just want to raise the vertical subtitle position, use ``--sub-pos``.

+    Default: 10.

+--osd-shadow-offset=<size>
+    Displacement of the OSD text shadow in scaled pixels (see ``--osd-font-size`` for details).
+A value of 0 disables shadows.

+    Default: 0.

+--osd-spacing=<size>
+    Horizontal OSD font spacing in scaled pixels (see ``--osd-font-size`` for details).
+This value is added to the normal letter spacing.
+Negative values are allowed.

+    Default: 0.

+--osd-font=<pattern>
+    Specify font to use for OSD and for subtitles that do not themselves specify a particular font.
+The default is ``Sans``.

+    Typically ignored for ASS-subtitles.

+    *EXAMPLE*:

+    - ``--osd-font='Bitstream Vera Sans'``
+    - ``--osd-font='Bitstream Vera Sans:style=Bold'`` (fontconfig pattern)

 --osd-fractions
     Show OSD times with fractions of seconds.